 CE is serious about caring for and protecting children and young people, which is why any volunteer who has regular contact with children or young people is checked.
 We want to reassure parents / guardians of their child’s safety, and stop a person with a record of child abuse having access to children.

-How do I get a police check?
+How do I get a Working with Children Check?